 If you're new to the real estate business or new to the area, get help.
 A CMA isn't just comparative math.
-A thorough knowledge of the dynamics of property sales in the specific area is required to make judgments based on the data presented.
+Thorough knowledge of the dynamics of property sales in the specific area is required to make judgments based on the data presented.
 "Real estate is local" is a well-known quote because it is true, and you must learn all about your local market.

 In other words, you need to know something about your market and why homes in one area sell differently and for higher or lower prices than comparable homes in another area.
 Just comparing numbers without knowing about the neighborhoods and properties can be a disaster.
 The single most important activity in a CMA is the choice of comparable properties.